 For example, analytical data can include:

-- A number of online orders of each dish separately.
+- The number of online orders for each dish.

 The data can be presented in the form of infographics instead of regular tables.